It All Comes From God

 Oh, the depth of the riches of the wisdom and knowledge of God!
 How unsearchable his judgments, and his paths beyond tracing out!
 “Who has known the mind of the Lord?
 Or who has been his counselor?”
 “Who has ever given to God, that God should repay them?”
 For from him and through him and for him are all things.
 To him be the glory forever!
 Amen.—Romans 11:33-36

-Here in the United States this is the Sunday and the week after Thanksgiving.
+Here in the United States this is the time and the week after Thanksgiving.
 It’s a time of the year when it can be so easy to forget that what we are eating and enjoying is what God has given us, for every good and perfect gift is from above…(James 1:17).
 Here in the U.S. we just experienced Black Friday—the day after Thanksgiving, a day when many people are off work and flood the shopping malls, trying to get a head start on Christmas shopping.

 Another year of Christmas hype is in full swing.
 It’s a time when Christmas decorations, advertisements, and promotions urge us to buy and spend, and during such a time it’s so easy to forget that anything and everything we have —physically or spiritually—is from God.